 UNSW Sydney has signed a deal worth more than $3 million with renewables asset manager Providence Asset Group (PAG) as part of a 10-year commitment to joint research and collaboration in sustainable energy technologies.

-Henry Sun, CEO of PAG, said: “Providence’s vision is to become the leading sustainable and cost effective ‘green’ asset management company and service provider in Australia, powering the community with green and affordable energy, improving living with clean and innovative technologies.”
+Henry Sun, CEO of PAG, said: “Providence’s vision is to become the leading sustainable and cost-effective ‘green’ asset management company and service provider in Australia, powering the community with green and affordable energy, improving living with clean and innovative technologies.”

 “UNSW is one of the world’s leading research and technology hubs for renewable energy innovation.
-Partnering with UNSW through NEIRC will enable us to fast-track our goals with collaboration on multiple levels,” Mr Sun said.
+Partnering with UNSW through HERC will enable us to fast-track our goals with collaboration on multiple levels,” Mr Sun said.

 Professor Brian Boyle, Deputy Vice-Chancellor, Enterprise at UNSW, said: “The significance of this investment from PAG is that it demonstrates the relevance of UNSW technologies and capability to the growing renewable energy sector in Australia and overseas.
 It’s also a strong endorsement of the partnership model adopted by the knowledge exchange team at UNSW to translate our expertise into social and economic impact and benefit.”